WadeLaucasia/Prior-HOI/README.md

 </div>
 Figure 3.
 Visualization of the attention maps for HOI decoder.
 It can be seen from the figure that PKR-HOI pays different attention to the contextual information in the HOI prediction process.
 PKR-HOI pays more attention to the entities with interactive relationships.
 Moreover, our method attends to recognize different actions(e.g. *hold* and *stand*) in the same image by paying attention to different areas.
 <hr/>
-PKR-HOI is a priori knowledge based framework that models scene context, human and object features, action recognition, and interaction relationship in a unified way for accurate HOI prediction.
-PKR-HOI aggregates the different-level features and attention mechanism in the transformer, and as a result, achieves high HOI detection performance with HOI decoder.

 ## Preparation